 Commenters are encouraged to identify concerns with the proposed language, provide information on potential economic impacts, and suggest alternatives to the proposed requirements.

 Here are some sample talking points from Vision.

 Draw from direct experience because personal stories are compelling;

 If you are a health care professional—please say it;

 Point to the negative health impacts of oil and gas drilling.

 Documents Available: Notice of Public Comment Period & Draft Rule at https://www.conservation.ca.gov/publichealth.

 1) SUPPORT the 3,200-foot setback for new wells,

 2) DEMAND that the setback rule apply to existing wells, not just new wells: NO REDRILLING of existing wells within the 3,200 ft setback distance.

-3) URGE the Governor’s administration and CalGEM to take emergency action to ban all new permits within the setback until the final rule is in effect.
+3) EMERGENCY RESPONSE to ban all new permits within the setback until the final rule is in effect.